osg-htc/docs/docs/data/xrootd/install-standalone.md

     If your VO(s) don't support these new protocols or you don't know which protocols your VO(s) support, install or remain on the [OSG 3.5 release series](../../release/notes.md).

+    Note that OSG 3.5 will reach its end-of-life in [February 2022](../../release/release_series.md#series-overviews).

 !!! bug "VOMS attribute mappings incompatible with `xrootd-multiuser` in OSG 3.6"
     The OSG 3.6 configuration of XRootD uses the `XrdVoms` plugin, which pass along the entire VOMS FQAN as the groupname to the authorization layer (see the section on [authorization database file formatting](#formatting)).